Kroc/v80/bin/wla-dx/README.txt

 =============

-If the specified argument is not defined, then the following piece of code is acknowledged until ".ENDIF"/".ELSE" occurs in the macro, otherwise it is skipped.
+If the specified argument is not defined, then the following piece of code is acknowledged until ".ENDIF" / ".ELSE" occurs in the macro, otherwise it is skipped.

 This is not a compulsory directive. ".IFNDEFM" works only inside a